DNG Facebook Group Community Rules

 If you have a question related to this Group, email us at email@example.com (but please read these guidelines carefully first).

-We ask that you respect the time of our admins and not DM them through Facebook.
+We ask that you respect the time of our admins and not DM them through Facebook and if you do we most likely won’t be able to respond.

 We will try to reply to your email in a timely manner during business hours.